-Improving Environmental Journalism - Planeta.com
+Improving Environmental Journalism

 There is no better way to understand our world than by being environmentally conscious and active.

 Planeta.com embraces conscious travel and ecotourism – mindful journeys that respect the natural and cultural worlds.
-These are continuing steps toward an evolving compact with the future.
-We may not know what comes next, but we should learn more about our histories and shared present.
-We are committed to education and lifelong learning.
+These travels are continuing steps toward an evolving compact with the future.
+We may not know what comes next, but we commit ourselves to learning more about our common and not so common histories and shared present.
+Let us acknowledge the value of education and lifelong learning.

-Environmental journalism is … hard to find.
-Readers / listeners / viewers need to know where to look.
-While there are a number of environmental reporting websites, there are no comprehensive search engines or websites that showcase the best in global environmental reporting.

 Environmental issues are front and center for much of the world.
 People actually care about biodiversity and climate change in ways that were unheard of a few years ago.
 This is not to say there is not pushback from those with vested interests and apathy from those with information overload, but progress has been made.

-The question is … how engaged are we in pushing the envelope of environmental awareness, research and action?
+The question is … how engaged are we in pushing the envelope of environmental awareness, research, and action?
 Are we active participants in making our lives more sustainable and the lives of future generations tolerable?

 Practical Tips